Predator Free 2050

 4. Prolific Breeders: Stoats reproduce rapidly, with females capable of producing multiple litters of young each year.
 This high reproductive rate contributes to the expansion of stoat populations and their impact on native ecosystems.

-Negative Impacts on Biodiversity:
+Negative impacts on biodiversity:

 1. Predation on Native Wildlife: Stoats are relentless predators, preying on native birds, eggs, and small mammals.
 Their hunting activities can decimate populations of vulnerable species, including ground-nesting birds and endemic rodents.